 Bias #5 – Bandwagon Effect

 Definition – in simple words it is the herd mentality

-- Solution – Don’t just follow the crowd but analyze what are your requirements and then what are the best solutions based on your investment need.
-If you are a young salaried person then invest in equity and if about to retire and obviously can’t carry much risk then look for safer options – maybe debt funds.
+Solution – Don’t just follow the crowd but analyze what are your requirements and then what are the best solutions based on your investment need.
+If you are a young salaried person then invest in equity and if about to retire and obviously can’t carry many risks then look for safer options – maybe debt funds.
 But don’t just follow the crowd and invest based on your requirements and financial situation.

 Bias #6 – Proximity bias